 ~ Shai Tubali

 When we are too busy trying to get away from our life here, the meaning of this life remains unexplored.
 With the very same powerful tools of tantric expansion, we can examine our human experience and its tremendous spiritual and transformative potentials.
-In Radical Tantra, this in fact leads to another dimension or layer of spiritual awakening: the enlightenment of the human heart, which is also the revelation of the higher meaning and value of our life here on earth.
+In Heart of Tantra, this in fact leads to another dimension or layer of spiritual awakening: the enlightenment of the human heart, which is also the revelation of the higher meaning and value of our life here on earth.

-In Radical Tantra, our ultimate purpose is not so much to transcend the world and to return to a pure, primordial state before creation and form.
+In Heart of Tantra, our ultimate purpose is not so much to transcend the world and to return to a pure, primordial state before creation and form.
 Logically, if this were the purpose of life, it must mean that at least to a certain degree, being human is a temporary error that should be corrected!

 But if you use the essential tantric principles to carry the tantric experience to its conclusion, you realize something tremendously exciting: if this physical universe is entirely made of explosive spiritual materials and energies, this is because it is, in itself, an indispensable spiritual dimension.
 In fact, even if we imagined for a moment that there were absolutely no spiritual dimensions outside the physical human experience, we could still realize that there is a spirituality that emerges from within matter itself.